Cacomistle: Profile and Information

 Since cacomistles are nocturnal, they hunt mostly at night.
 These are solitary animals that are rarely seen.

-Reproduction and offspring
+Reproduction and Offspring

 Mating for cacomistles starts during spring.
 Female cacomistles are only receptive to male cacomistles for a single day.

 Cacomistle cubs are weaned when they are around three months old.
-Cubs leave their nests to establish their territory after their mothers have taught them to hunt.
+Cubs leave their nests to establish territory after their mothers taught them to hunt.
 Cacomistles in captivity may live up to 23 years.
 In their natural habitat, they can live for 5 to 7 years.

-Conservation status
+Conservation Status

 Threats

-Cacomistles and humans
+Cacomistles and Humans

 Cacomistles and Ringtails are easily tamed.
 Miners and Settlers kept them as mousers and pets.
 Today, they are categorized as exotic pets and are legal to keep in some states in the U.S.